What is an iBuyer in Real Estate?CASAPLORERTrusted & Transparent

 How Do iBuyers Work?

 An iBuyer service lets you sell your home online and as-is.
 You won’t need to have your home listed on the market by a real estate agent, and you also won’t need to make any repairs to the home.
 To sell your home to an iBuyer, you will first need to enter details about your home.
 This includes your address, condition, and size.
 Some iBuyer services also allow you to upload photos of your home.
+An important advantage of selling a home to iBuyers is that you can sell a house as-is.
+This means that you do not have to invest in home repairs before selling your house.

 While iBuyer does stand for instant buyer, you might not receive a cash offer for your home instantly.
 It can take a day or two for the iBuyer company to calculate how much your home is worth and to present a cash offer.
 Once you have received an offer, you can either accept it or reject it.
 You aren’t forced to accept the first iBuyer offer that you receive.
 In fact, some specialized real estate websites allow you to receive and compare multiple iBuyer offers at once.
 While some iBuyer companies allow you to negotiate the cash price, not all iBuyers do. iBuyer offers can be non-negotiable, and they often expire after a few days.